Actipro/WPF-Controls/Documentation/topics/editors/editboxes/enumeditbox.md

 By default, values are listed in the order they are defined.
 The exception is that in flags enumerations, group values get placed together.

 Sorting can be altered by implementing a custom `IComparer<Enum>` class and assigning it to the [EnumSortComparer](xref:@ActiproUIRoot.Controls.Editors.EnumEditBox.EnumSortComparer) property.
 The [EnumValueNameSortComparer](xref:@ActiproUIRoot.Controls.Editors.Primitives.EnumValueNameSortComparer).[Instance](xref:@ActiproUIRoot.Controls.Editors.Primitives.EnumValueNameSortComparer.Instance) static property provides access to a pre-built comparer for listing enumeration values alphabetically by name.

+Alternatively, the `DisplayAttribute.Order` property can be used to define the sort order if the [UseDisplayAttributes](xref:@ActiproUIRoot.Controls.Editors.EnumEditBox.UseDisplayAttributes) property is set to `true` and a custom [EnumSortComparer](xref:@ActiproUIRoot.Controls.Editors.EnumEditBox.EnumSortComparer) is undefined.
+Values that define a `DisplayAttribute.Order` will always be sorted before values that do not define the attribute.

 ## Hiding Enumeration Values